Online Avalanche Course

 The danger scale will give you four important bits of information.
 Firstly the danger level; the danger level is assigned a word and colour which reflect the likelihood of trigger and the destructive size of the avalanche.
 This gives a broad overview and the specifics are discussed in the following boxes.
 Based on the forecast avalanche danger level travel advise is given.
 This travel advise gives tips on terrain features to avoid and insights into the spatial distribution of the avalanche problem.
 Finally avalanche likelihood, size and distribution are in the last two boxes.
 This will not only tell you how likely a human-triggered avalanche is but also the destructive size and spatial distribution of likely avalanches.
 All this information should greatly influence your route selection and decision making not only on the slopes but well before you even step foot in avalanche terrain."

-Avalanche dangers is a broad overview of the avalanche forecast.
+Avalanche danger is a broad overview of the avalanche forecast.
 Avalanche problems are an extension of this to help you understand the type of avalanche you may encounter and how you can best avoid them.
-In the avalanche forecast, avalanche problems are found in the primary, secondary and tertiary avalanche danger sections and are described by avalanche character, location, size and likelihood of trigger.
+In the avalanche forecast, avalanche problems are found just below the elevation band danger ratings.
+There can be up to three avalanche problems listed and they are described by avalanche character, location, size, and likelihood of trigger.

 Lets quickly touch on each one

 - Avalanche characters: This is a description of the kind of avalanche you are most likely to encounter throughout the day.
-This describes one of eight possible avalanche types; all which have different characteristics and should influence your travel choices.
-The avalanche character is displayed on the top left of the avalanche primary, secondary and tertiary avalanche danger sections.
+This describes one of eight possible avalanche types; all of which have different characteristics and should influence your travel choices.
+The avalanche character is displayed on the top left of the avalanche problem sections.

-- Size: Much like likelihood size of an avalanche is shown on a bar graph.
+- Size: Much like likelihood, size of an avalanche is also shown on a bar graph.
 The size is described using the words smallest to largest and reflects the destructive size scale.
 If you are unaware of the destructive size scale check out our free online avalanche course.

 Combing these four avalanche 'problems' describes the avalanche danger in far more detail, telling you what type of avalanche to expect and aspect and elevation you should expect to encounter it on and finally the likelihood and size of the triggered avalanche.
 Combing all four problems will help you to make informed decisions on where and when to travel in avalanche terrain.